 People who cannot tolerate statin medications or those with very high cholesterol because of a genetic condition may be eligible for treatment with a special type of medication called PSK-9 inhibitors.
 Examples include alirocumab (Praluent) and evolocumab (Repatha).

 Angiotensin Converting Enzyme Inhibitors

-Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating many patients who have had a heart attack, particularly for patients with and at risk for heart failure.
-ACE inhibitors should be given on the first day to such patients with a heart attack, unless there are medical reasons for not taking them.
+Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating many people who have had a heart attack, particularly for people with and at risk for heart failure.
+ACE inhibitors should be given on the first day to such people with a heart attack, unless there are medical reasons for not taking them.

 ACE inhibitors include captopril (Capoten), ramipril (Altace), enalapril (Vasotec), quinapril (Accupril), benazepril (Lotensin), perindopril (Aceon), and lisinopril (Prinivil, Zestril).
 All of these drugs are available in generic form.

 Side effects of ACE inhibitors are uncommon but may include an irritating dry cough, excessive drops in blood pressure, and allergic reactions.

 Calcium Channel Blockers